kubernetes/website/content/en/blog/_posts/2023-08-04-kubernetes-1.28-blog.md

 Announcing the release of Kubernetes v1.28 Planternetes, the second release of 2023!

 This release consists of 46 enhancements.
-20 of those enhancements are entering Alpha, 14 are graduating to Beta, and 12 are graduating to Stable.
+20 of those enhancements are entering Alpha, 14 have graduated to Beta, and 12 have graduated to Stable.

 ## Release Theme And Logo